rodriguessdeyson/pid-tuner/README.md

 |PID             |$$\frac{1.2\tau} {K*\theta}$$  |$$2\theta$$                 |$$0.5\theta$$  |

 #### Closed-Loop Tuning:
 In the closed-loop method, the system is driven into sustained oscillations by gradually increasing the proportional gain (Kp) while setting the integral (Ki) and derivative (Kd) gains to zero.
 The gain at which the system oscillates consistently is called the ultimate gain (Ku), and the period of the oscillations is the ultimate period (Pu).
-These values are used to calculate the PID parameters for fast, aggressive response tuningModel.
+These values are used to calculate the PID parameters for fast, aggressive response tuning model.

 |    Z&amp;N     | Kp            |Ki                           |  Kd             |
 |----------------|---------------|-----------------------------|-----------------|